Lori Lothian reveals the real reason men in kilts are so hot. And it’s not about the knee socks.

 Lori Ann Lothian is a sexy daring writer who challenges assumptions about love, sex and relationships in her columns at Huffington Post and elephant Journal and in feature articles at the Good Men Project, Origin Magazine, Yoganonymous, Better After 50 and more.
-Former editor of the relationship section of elephant Journal, she is now on the editorial staff at the Good Men Project where she works on new writer development and co-edits Good For the Soul, a new section dedicated to exploring the relevancy of spirituality to men in the 21st century.
+Former editor of the relationship section of elephant Journal, she is now a senior editor at the Good Men Project.
 Follow her on Twitter andGoogle.
 Stay informed, sign up for Lori’s mailing list here.

 At the Good Men Project we are all about having the conversation no one else is having — in all areas relevant to being a male in the 21st century, from work to relationships to gender and sexuality.
 Now we’ve decided to take that conversation to the heart of spirituality and faith.

 Andrea Lawful-Trainer tells the story of when a business associate told her to tone down her personality.

 Alex Yarde looks at Marvel’s recent diversity moves with cautious optimism.

 Think music is just for listening purposes?
 Think again.

 Reconnecting with an old friend reminds Thomas Fiffer of his own struggle to regain self-respect.